Anthony J. Pennings, PhD

 – Moreno Fraginals [1]

-• Second was the struggle with the South resulting in the Civil War and the subsequent utility of using electronic communications to conduct military activities as well as to keep speculators in the financial centers informed of battle developments.
+• Second, the struggle with the South resulted in the Civil War and the subsequent utility of using electronic communications to conduct military activities as well as to keep speculators in the financial centers informed of battle developments.
 The war-disciplined military also provided an important source of managerial talent for the new telegraphic political economy.

 • Third was a system of transnational capital that embraced the telegraph and ticker-tape machines in order to facilitate investment opportunities in the emergent industrial economy.
 Previewed by the famous Civil War battle between the U.S.S.
 Monitor and Merrimac ironclad ships, the US would expand beyond railroads to shipbuilding and other steel-based manufacturing activities.